magepages/mpdocs/docs/reward-points/index.md

 * In the **Type of Maximum Earning Points per Order**: Choose how to calculate the maximum allowed points for each order.
 There are 2 types:
   * **Fixed**: Set the maximum allowed points as a fixed value set in the **Maximum Earning Points per Order** field.
   * **Percent**: Set the maximum allowed points as a percentage of the cart set in the **Maximum Earning Points per Order** field.
 * **Maximum Earning Points per Order**: Set the maximum allowed points customers can get for each order.
-If left empty or 0, the maximum point is unnlimited.
+If left empty or 0, the maximum point is unlimited.

 ##### 4.2.2.
 Sales Earning Process.